mrishu/py-qe-explain/README.md

 ```
 An index will be created `indexed/trec678rb`.

-### 3. Generate a run file of top 1000 documents by standard BM25 retrieval.
+### 3. Generate a `run` file of top 1000 documents retrieved by standard BM25 retrieval.
 ```
 python searcher.py
 ```